magento/merchdocs/src/catalog/category-create.md

 ## Step 1: Create a category

+{:.bs-callout-info}
+<span class="ee-only"></span>Users with access restricted to a specific website, will not be able to see the Default Category, as well as Add Root Category and Add Subcategory buttons.
+Such users will not be able to create categories, assign products to categories, and do other _global_ actions affecting scopes where they don't have access.
+Click [here]({% link system/permissions-user-roles.md %}#step-2assign-resources) to read more about website-restricted access.

 1. On the _Admin_ sidebar, go to **Catalog** > **Categories**.

 1. Set **Store View** to determine where the new category is to be available.